meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 ## Using filters

-Suppose that your `movies_rating` dataset contains several movies in the following format:
+Suppose that your `movie_ratings` dataset contains several movies in the following format:

 ```json
 [